Sports (Huey Lewis and the News album)

 Sports is the third album by American rock band Huey Lewis and the News, released on September 15, 1983, by Chrysalis Records.
 It reached No. 1 on the Billboard 200 on June 30, 1984, and ultimately charted for 160 weeks.
 Sports was ranked No. 2 on the Billboard year-end album chart for 1984 and spawned four top-ten hits on the Billboard Hot 100, with "Heart and Soul" and "The Heart of Rock & Roll" earning Grammy Award nominations.
-Sports also did very well internationally, where most of its singles charted in the top 40 in multiple countries.
+Sports also did well internationally, where most of its singles charted in the top 40 in multiple countries.
 The album has been certified 7× Platinum by the RIAA.

 Writing

 Back in the day you wanted your albums to have a theme, and Sports theme was really a collection of singles ...
 It was really a record for its time.
 In the 80s, the way radio was programmed, if you didn't have a hit record you weren't going to be able to make any more records.
 That was it, period.
 So our priority was to come up with hit singles.
 Every tune we aimed for radio 'cause we didn't know which one was going to be a hit.
 We just knew we needed a frickin' hit, period.
 And fortunately we got 'em.